antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

         run: postman login --with-api-key ${{ secrets.POSTMAN_API_KEY }}
       - name: Run API tests
         run: |
-          postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"
+          postman collection run ${{ secrets.POSTMAN_COLLECTION_ID }}
 ```

-This pipeline are triggered every time there is "push" to the repository and it will start running the API tests:
+By default the pipeline will run on "push" to the repository.
+When a run is triggered, the API tests will start to execute:
 ```
-Run postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef" postman
+Run postman collection run POSTMAN_COLLECTION_ID postman
 Weather API
 → Current